**We believe in the power and joy of learning**

 As a condition of employment, all NORC employees and contractors - including those working remotely - must be fully vaccinated (as defined by current CDC guidance) against COVID-19.

-NORC's Health Sciences staff work collaboratively with colleagues in the Health Care and Public Health Departments to offer program, policy, and research solutions.
+NORC's Health Care staff work closely with colleagues in Health Sciences and Public Health to offer program, policy, and research solutions.
 Our work is guided by a commitment to long-lasting partnerships, transparency, and high-quality, nonpartisan research that improves health and health care for all people.

 RESPONSIBILITIES:

-Author and present research at client and professional meetings and lead drafting of final project reports.
-Submit articles for publication in refereed journals.
+Co-author and present research at client and professional meetings and participate in in-person briefings of project findings.
+Contribute to the development of abstracts and articles for publication in refereed journals.

 REQUIRED SKILLS:

-At least 7 years' experience in positions of increasing responsibility in survey research or related field (or equivalent education) including at least 3 years' of social science project management as well as experience with the design and execution of social science research and in publishing research results, with a strong career-appropriate record of peer-reviewed technical publications
+At least 7 years' experience in positions of increasing responsibility in evaluation research, policy analysis, survey research or related field (or equivalent education) including at least 3 years of social science project management.

 WHAT WE DO: